CordlessWool/embodi-cms-blog-demo-one/src/content/blogs/new-design.md

 ---
-title: New Design
+title: New Design the second
-description: some
+description: This is a test from matter
-pubDate: 2025-11-30
+pubDate: 2025-11-01
 author: test
 tags:
   - test